Stuart-Mouse/lead-sheets/notes.md

             we can also warn the user when a virtual member is redeclared using a different type virtual member declarations should probably be implicitly static for now

+    fix type hinting for number literals in binary operations I noticed while trying to update Mooviz that we no longer handle this very gracefully and we fail to resolve expressions like `3.0/2`, where we should jsut coerce the 2 to a float

 ASIDE:
     could implement dereference operator if we added some PRODUCES_VALID_LVALUE flag to Operator